-Oak Hill area homeowners, Lester and Alice, have been working hard this past year to improve the fire resilience of their home.
+11-19-01 Oak Hill area homeowners, Lester and Alice, have been working hard this past year to improve the fire resilience of their home.
 They expect the project to take at least another year.
 This is the first chapter of their story that tells how they tackled the all-important first 5 feet.
-They plan to publish the rest of their story in future articles.
+They plan to publish at least two more articles to tell the rest of their story.

 Like many homes, Lester and Alice had "foundation" plants next to the house.
 A flammable juniper and spruce had been removed long ago.
 They decided to remove the rest after they reviewed recent studies about how homes ignite in a wild fire.

 One of the hardest plants to deal with was a very productive and beloved 8-foot high kumquat.
 It rose in a prominent planter box next to the side door.
 They knew that citrus trees with their lush green leaves are less flammable than most vegetation.
 But any plant can burn and here it was, right against the wall with its top branches reaching into the eaves.